 Back to the Tuamotus now.
 Where its first Polynesian settlers came from and when is still a big mystery.
 Some say they came over from the Society Islands following local conflict in paradise, and some say they came over from the distant Marquesas Islands, en route to colonizing the Gambier Islands and Easter Island.
 But unlike the Polynesians, Europeans didn’t find the Tuamotus all that interesting.
 After all, aside from coconuts, hardly anything edible grows around here.
 There are no underground freshwater reservoirs and if you don’t collect the rainwater – you’re screwed!
 But wait – on come the French, who did find one use for the huge atolls…

 If a nuclear bomb goes off in the depths of an uninhabited atoll, does it make a sound?
 During the 1970s the French government tested nuclear bombs in some of the lagoons around here.
 Though many were employed in this massive operation, a lot of resentment towards the French government’s lack of accountability for health issues is still present.
 It’s a huge deal for locals around here.

 Today, inhabitants of the Tuamotu atolls enjoy a traditional Polynesian life in the slow lane, primarily live off fishing, copra production, tourism and black pearl farming.
 Most of the Tahitian black pearls are born in the warm waters of the Tuamotu lagoons, though this industry has seen a sharp decline recently.
 For tourists, the prime reason for visiting the atolls of this archipelago is the scuba diving – some of the best in the world.
 With excellent visibility, dolphins and sharks as the norm – it’s as good as it gets.
 So let’s get right to it.

 I reached Rangiroa on a one-hour flight from a Tahiti, with a connection long enough to quickly visit the big city once again, and long enough to want to head back to outer islands for some peace and quiet.
 Flying to Rangiroa is something I’ll never forget.
-After another beautiful glimpse of the island of Moorea, there wasn’t much but endless blue ocean until sparkling rings began to appear beneath the window shade.
+After another beautiful glimpse of the island of Moorea, there wasn’t much but an endless blue ocean until sparkling rings began to appear beneath the window shade.